Grade II listed buildings in Manchester

-There are many Grade II listed buildings in the city of Manchester, Greater Manchester, England.
-The majority of Manchester's listed buildings date from the Victorian (1837–1901) and Edwardian (1901–1911) eras, most as a consequence of the Industrial Revolution.
-In England and Wales, the authority for listing is granted by the Planning (Listed Buildings and Conservation Areas) Act 1990 and is administered by English Heritage, an agency of the Department for Culture, Media and Sport.
-There are three categories of listing – Grade I, Grade II* and Grade II.
+There are 751 Grade II listed buildings in Manchester, England.
+In the United Kingdom, the term listed building refers to a building or other structure officially designated as being of special architectural or historic interest.
+In England, the authority for listing under the Planning (Listed Buildings and Conservation Areas) Act 1990 rests with the Secretary of State for Culture, Media and Sport, advised by Historic England, a non-departmental public body sponsored by the Department for Culture, Media and Sport.
+Listed buildings are classified into three grades: Grade I, Grade II* and Grade II.

-Grade I is the highest listing category usually reserved for buildings of international stature; only 2.5% of listed buildings are Grade I. Grade II* comprises 5.5% of all listed building and are historic works worthy of special interest.
-The lowest and most common listing is Grade II, reserved for works which are architecturally, culturally or historically notable and warrant preservation.
-Manchester has fifteen Grade I listed buildings and 80 Grade II* listed buildings.
-This list concerns Grade II buildings in Manchester.
+Grade I is the highest listing category, applied to buildings of exceptional interest; only 2.5% of listed buildings are Grade I. Grade II* comprises 5.5% of all listed buildings and denotes structures of particular importance and more than special interest.
+Grade II structures are those considered to be "of special interest".
+Manchester has 15 Grade I listed buildings and 81 Grade II* listed buildings.

+Because of the number and distribution of listed buildings across the city, the Grade II entries are presented in a series of postcode‑based lists.
+This page provides an overview of Manchester's Grade II building stock and links to the detailed sublists.